romellfudi/CircleCiSample/README.md

 ![image](snapshot/I.png#center)

-On Bitbucket we look the three change had a new 'BranchServiceTest' branch, builed from AndroidStudio
+On Github we look the three change had a new 'BranchServiceTest' branch, builed from AndroidStudio

 ![image](snapshot/J.png#center)